openKolibri/halo-90/readme.md

 ## Inventory and QC
 Inventory can be managed with QR coded serialized tags.
-This serialization provides better quality control because it allows failure analysis and tracking in case of issues traceable down to the batch and assembly.
+This serialization provides better quality control because it allows failure analysis and tracking in cases of issues traceable to batch and assembly.

 ## Packaging
 We are packaging and shippping in `14 cm x 17 cm` padded envelopes with branded stampings.
 These fit under the Warenpost requirements and allow international shipping.
 The envelopes are verifed to be under `3 cm` before dispatching.
 Custom labeled sleeves will be used for retail packaging.